Sailor Uranus: Profile

 The anime and manga versions of the character are reasonably interchangeable, although her standoffishness is more pronounced in the anime.
 Like Michiru, Haruka is sometimes considered an antihero.

 In the Sailor Moon musicals (Seramyu), Haruka and Michiru's relationship remains largely unchanged; they are always shown together, which is consistent with both manga and anime, and while their romance in the musicals is usually kept low-key, the actresses for the two do kiss on stage in the omake of Kaguya Shima Densetsu Kaiteiban.
 They are also the only two Guardians to engage in physical combat with Sailor Galaxia.
 The other Guardians only use their powers to combat her.
 As in the anime, however, neither Uranus or Neptune are capable of harming Galaxia in combat.
 It is seen that Uranus has the ability to sense Neptune's death when Galaxia gravely injures Neptune, who had been weakened while protecting Sailor Mars.
-Otherwise, the two are shown to be more willing to work as a team with the other Sailor Guardians in the musicals than in the anime, except where plot-lines are directly drawn from the anime, such as their pretended betrayal of the other Soldiers in Sailor Stars.
+Otherwise, the two are shown to be more willing to work as a team with the other Sailor Guardians in the musicals than in the anime, except where plot-lines are directly drawn from the anime, such as their pretended betrayal of the other Guardians in Sailor Stars.

 Haruka's ambition prior to becoming a Sailor Guardian was to be a professional racer.
 Thereafter, driving is still a well-loved hobby and is listed in the manga as her best skill.
 She is also an accomplished runner, belonging to the track and field club at school.
 On occasion, Haruka can be seen playing piano in accompaniment during Michiru's violin performances.
 While physical education is her best class, modern Japanese language is her worst.
 Haruka is highly private, able to tease others while becoming flustered if teased herself, and has difficulty with confessions.
 Her favorite food is salad and her least favorite is nattō (fermented soybeans); she also likes the color gold.
 According to Michiru, Haruka has had trouble with popular men on more than one occasion.
 Haruka denies this, but it clearly annoys her.

 Haruka, Michiru, and Setsuna appear in Sailor Moon SuperS: The Movie, although this conflicts with the general timeline of the series in several ways.
 Notably, they are more overtly friendly and helpful than they had been when they last met, and Sailor Pluto is present (which conflicts with certain events in the third series).